jhnc/findimagedupes/README.md

 This code has been written from scratch.
 However it owes its existence to **findimagedupes** by Rob Kudla and uses the same duplicate-detection algorithm.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 981:

+    Non-ASCII character seen before =encoding in '©'.
+Assuming UTF-8